 Assisted pistol squats

 One of the last progressions is assisted pistol squats.
-For this exercise you will need a TRX, or upright to hold onto.
+For this exercise you will need a TRX band, or upright to hold onto.
 If you are learning pistol squats at home, using a doorway will work well.

 Using one arm, hold onto the doorway or upright.
 Sit back and perform the pistol squat as you would without a spotter.
 Make sure to keep proper form in mind.
 Do not lean into the wall or lean too far forward.
 You may only have the strength to perform one or two reps of this exercise at first but that’s ok!
 Pistol squats are all about progression and with enough assisted pistol squats under your belt you’ll soon be able to perform the exercise without assistance.